Specialty Food Shops

 - Type the name of an item to find it on the list.

-- Click and drag the item into a position on the layout below.
+- Drag the item into a position on the layout below.

-For more on the register layout, like how to add new pages, see our complete Inventory Layout article.
+For more on the register layout, like how to add pages, see our complete Register Layout article.

 Customize Your Receipts